 MEMBERSHIP has its perks!!!

-NOJMS has many activities for our members throughout the year such as field trips, outings to museums and shows, an annual picnic and collecting day at Sterling Hill Mine and a holiday party for members.
+NOJMS has many activities for our members throughout the year such as field trips, outings to museums and shows, club t-shirts, an annual picnic and collecting day at Sterling Hill Mine and a holiday party for members.
 We also publish "The Treasure Chest", our monthly newsletter, which may be found on the "Newsletter" page.
 Lastly, we hold 3 shows per year to benefit the club.
-In the spring and fall, we host our annual all-outdoor Rock Swap-n-Sell in Riverdale, NJ, and in early spring, we sponsor our annual Clifton Indoor Rock, Gem and Mineral Show that features a wide variety of dealers, door prizes, and fee giveaways for the kids.
+In the spring and fall, we host our annual all-outdoor Rock Swap-n-Sell at Sterling Hill Mining Museum in Ogdensburg, and in early spring, we sponsor our annual Indoor Rock, Gem and Mineral Show that features a wide variety of dealers, door prizes, and fee giveaways for the kids.
 Club members are very involved in running these shows.
+Revenue from these shows continues to allow our club to provide activities, picnics, and parties for our members to enjoy at no cost to them.

 If you like what you see so far and would like to become a member of NOJMS, you can join us today!
-Membership dues are $12 per year for a single adult, $18 per year for married couples, $5 per year for Junior members, and $6 per year for additional family members.
-Membership dues help pay for club activities, operating expenses, and insurance coverage for club outings.
+Membership dues are only $15 per year for a single adult, $20 for a Couple, and $30 for a family membership (2 adults and up to 3 children).
+Membership dues help pay for club activities, operating expenses, membership in the AFMLS and Eastern Federation, and insurance coverage for club outings.
 Paid members receive a membership card and club patch.

 Phone contacts for club information and questions: (e-mail is preferable)